 My son called a few days before my birthday: “Without giving anything away, dad, would you like a book about a couple of labs who are famous on the internet?”
 I laughed: “Well, without giving anything away, son, I’ve been hoping you’d give me a book about a couple of labs who are famous on the internet.”
 And so, on my birthday, I was delighted to unwrap Olive, Mabel & Me.

 In addition to books, I love dogs, and specifically labradors.
-This is what drew me to the Olive and Mabel videos on YouTube.
+And his is what drew me to the Olive and Mabel videos on YouTube.
 No offence, but I wouldn’t have been interested in them if they’d featured pugs, poodles or Portuguese water dogs.
-(And owners of those breeds no doubt feel the same about labradors.)
-I watched the videos and saw my labs in Olive and Mabel’s antics.
+(But hey, owners of those breeds no doubt feel the same about labradors.)
+So, I watched the videos and saw my labs in Olive and Mabel’s antics.
 And I felt the same when reading Andrew Cotter’s words about his dogs and their adventures together.